11 Amazing Benefits of Slippery Elm

 Skin Health: If you have suffered from burns, have noticeable scars, or generally poor skin health, slippery elm can be a wonderful remedy.
 The antioxidants and unique vitamin mixture of this herbal salve can reduce the appearance of wrinkles, eliminate free radicals from the upper skin layers, and even heal age spots to promote a youthful look to the skin.
 Furthermore, just as it does for wounds, it can help protect the skin from infections of various types, acting as a first line of defense for the body.

-Gastric Ulcers: One of the benefits of slippery elm is that it is high in certain acids and coats the lining of the intestines; this means that for gastrointestinal issues like ulcers can be remedied easily by regularly consuming slippery elm tonics.
+Gastric Ulcers: One of the benefits of slippery elm is that it is high in certain acids and coats the lining of the intestines; this means that for gastrointestinal issues like ulcers can be remedied easily by regularly consuming its tonics.

 Detoxify the Body: There is also evidence suggesting that slippery elm can be used as a diuretic, thereby increasing the amount of toxins, excess salts, and water from the body via urination.
 This can boost kidney health and improve the overall functioning of the metabolism.